idfive/UniCal/README.md

 CONFIGURATION
 -------------
 The module has no menu or modifiable settings.
-You will need to configure the UniCal Features module.
+You will however, need to configure the UniCal Features module.

+You will need to modify your .htaccess (or make a similar mod on non apache servers) In order to be able to go directly to non-hashbang url's in the app.
+This is because we are using html5 mode in the angular application,

 ### .htaccess modifications: ###

-Some modifications are neccesary to both re-route social bots the actual node page (php) of the main site, in order to scrape, and to allow use of non # urls.
-The following rules assume that your events are in the format /event/NID/TITLE, and be sure to modify YOUR_MAIN_INSTALL_URL with actual url of your main site, so that facebook bots/are redirected to the stock drupal node of the event.
+Some modifications are neccesary to both re-route social bots the actual node page (php) of the main site, in order for bots to be able to scrape event information, and another to allow use of non-hashbang urls.
+The second is neccesary to tell/trick drupal into not looking for a page at that path, but rather redirect to the calendar, and let it take the url from there.
+Neccesary in order to go directly to an event page/etc. The following rules assume that your events are in the standard UniCal format of /event/NID/TITLE.

   # Allow social media crawlers to work by redirecting them to a server-rendered static version on the page
   RewriteCond %{HTTP_USER_AGENT} (facebookexternalhit/[0-9]|Twitterbot|Pinterest|Google.*snippet)
-  RewriteRule event/(.*)/(.*) YOUR_MAIN_INSTALL_URL/node/$1 [P]
+  RewriteRule event/(.*)/(.*) %{HTTP_HOST}/node/$1 [P]

   # Workaround to be able to use non # url in the calendar
   RewriteCond %{HTTP_USER_AGENT} !(facebookexternalhit/[0-9]|Twitterbot|Pinterest|Google.*snippet)